Business Plan Metro

 Financial Assessment

 The owner of a company must constantly keep control of the company´s financial situation.
-This is a routine beyond discussion, especially when considering winding-up.

 Is your company solvent?